HIDEKI-SQ/intelligence-relativity/README.md

 ## Overview

-This repository contains the complete empirical foundation for **The Projection of Intelligence**, a theoretical framework proposing that:
+This repository contains the complete empirical foundation for **Intelligence Relativity**, a theoretical framework proposing that:

 > **Structure (S)**, **Value (V)**, and **Meaning (M)** form a relativistic trinity where meaning emerges as the projection of structure under value illumination.